phoenixnitin/engr-stream-problem-statement/docs/README.md

 ## What are you suppose to submit ?

+- You will have to create your own organization and make your repositories private and use this for this hackathon.
+We recommend you to setup [CI\CD](#cicd) right from the start for each of your repository.
+- All [functional](#functional-requirements), [non-functional](#non-functional-requirements) and [extended](#extended-requirements) requirements needs to be implemented and working.
 - A design documentation satisfying both functional, non-functional and extended requirements with the data flow of various components involved in the form of markdown committed at [GitHub](https://github.com/)
 - A pictorial representation of DB schema: tables and relationships if any
 - A working code with widgets(web components) representing the cards